Apprenticeship training provider accountability framework and specification

 Data timeliness and accuracy

-It’s important that your data accurately reflects your apprentice population and performance at any point in the year.
-Your funding agreement sets out your obligations with regard to the accurate and timely reporting of data.
+It’s important that your data accurately reflects the true status and progress of your apprentice population and performance at any point in the year.
+Your provider agreement sets out your obligations with regard to the accurate and timely reporting of data.
+Any deliberate misreporting or manipulation of data is considered a serious breach of the agreement and likely to result in contractual action.

 You can use the following tools to test its credibility: